pwrstudio/txtblock/whitepaper.md

 2. A decentralised file sharing system
 3. A client application

+Where the (1) and (2) is a set of open standards (as far as possible existing such standards) and (3) is a interface for interacting (reading \ publishing) to the underlying system.

+Enable trustless persistent identification and digital robustness.

 ### Decentralised index

-persistent identification
-first class entity
-digital robustness
-trustless

-The core of the system, a sort of ISBN for digital publications.
+The core of the system is a decentralized index or catalogue

-Notary function

-smart contract

-ethereum/blockchain
-mechanism for trust
+Where as previous solutions to the problem of persisten referability have relied on a central authority to issue certificates, X will use a transparent, autonomous authority.

+##### Ethereum

+The technology that enables this is Ethereum, a decentralized platform that runs smart contracts.
+Fundamentally it is a system, based on blockchain technology, enabling agreement beweeen nodes in a network without a central authority.
+The integrity of the system is maintained through the economically incentive zed cryptographic labour of XXXXX.

+small transaction fee (a one-time payment for the computing power needed to add the entry to the database.)

-— tamperproof & censorship proof
+##### Tamperproof & Censorship proof
-Whereas a ISBN number has no connection to the actual information contained in the book.

-by using a SHA3 hashing function fingerprint that will change if a single letter is replaced.
+In contrast to a ISBN or DOI identifier, a X indentifier is

-connecting the content to its reference.
+Forming a very strong link connecting the content to its reference.

-For example:
+By using a cryptographic hashing function a fingerprint is created.
+Changing a single letter in the file will completely change the fingerprint.
+A tampered/with file would therefore fail verification against the.
+This allows a certainty that the text you are reading is indeed the exact text that was published.

+A X identifier could look as follows:

     3ac225168df54212a25c1c01fd35bebfea408fdac2e31ddd6f80a4bbf9a5f1cb

+##### Timestamped

+Proving that a certain information was published at a certain time.
+Similar to for example Origincoin, that is built onto of the bitcoin blockchain.

+##### Atomic referability
-With the additional prossibility of refering to parts of the document with a notation such as:
+With the additional prossibility of referring to parts of the document with a notation such as:

     3ac225168df54212a25c1c01fd35bebfea408fdac2e31ddd6f80a4bbf9a5f1cb:5f8743

-— timestamped

-Proving when something was published.
-Similar to for example Origincoin, that is built onto of the bitcoin blockchain.

-small transaction fee (a one-time payment for the computing power needed to add the entry to the database.)

 ### Decentralised storage